Learning Sparse Interaction Graphs of Partially Detected Pedestrians for Trajectory Prediction: Introduction

-We propose Gumbel Social Transformer, which is composed of Edge Gumbel Selector, Node Transformer Encoder, and Masked LSTM.
-Each component is designed to be capable of processing features of partially observed pedestrians in order to handle the first assumption.
-As for the second assumption, we formulate a directed interaction graph to represent relationships over partially observed pedestrians at each time step.
+We propose Gumbel Social Transformer (GST), which is composed of Edge Gumbel Selector, Node Transformer Encoder, and Masked LSTM.
+Each component is designed to be capable of processing features of partially detected pedestrians.
+As for the attention-to-all assumption, we formulate a directed interaction graph to represent the relationship of partially detected pedestrians at each time step.
 In the interaction graph, a node represents a pedestrian, and a directed edge represents a connection that the node at its tail pays attention to the node at its head.
-The graph is initiated with full connection which is equivalent as attention to all pedestrians mentioned in the second assumption.
+The graph is initialized with full connection which is equivalent as attention to all pedestrians.
 We apply the Edge Gumbel Selector to prune the edges by following an important constraint: \emph{The target agent can pay attention to at most $n$ pedestrians}.
 The hyperparameter $n$ is to control the graph sparsity.
 With the most important relationships preserved between each agent and its $n$ neighbors at each time step, the sparse interaction graphs inferred by the Edge Gumbel Selector are stacked in sequence.
-The sequence is then fed into the Node Transformer Encoder and the Masked LSTM to spatially and temporally encode features of partially observed pedestrians, and recursively predict their trajectories.
+The sequence is then fed into the Node Transformer Encoder and the Masked LSTM to spatially and temporally encode features of partially detected pedestrians, and recursively predict their trajectories.

-Our contributions are fourfold: (1) We present a novel architecture to predict trajectories of partially observed pedestrians; (2) We introduce an Edge Gumbel Selector to sample dynamic and sparse interaction graphs of partially observed pedestrians; (3) We demonstrate in multi-agent simulation that our model mitigates the freezing robot problem and diminishes the disturbance from non-influential neighbors on the target agent; and (4) Our model outperforms state-of-the-art approaches on public human trajectory datasets.
+Our contributions are fourfold: (1) We present a novel architecture to predict trajectories of partially detected pedestrians; (2) We introduce an Edge Gumbel Selector to sample dynamic and sparse interaction graphs of partially detected pedestrians; (3) We demonstrate in multi-agent simulation that our model mitigates the freezing robot problem and diminishes the disturbance from non-influential neighbors on the target agent; and (4) Our model outperforms state-of-the-art approaches on public human trajectory datasets.